-- Describe desired “end state” performance level for each marker, first performance level that would indicate successful progress and at least one performance level in between.
-These become performance milestones
+- Describe desired “end state” performance level for each marker, the first performance level that would indicate successful progress and at least one performance level in between.
+These become performance milestones.

-- Define a plan for driving cultural change which addresses no more than two markers at any point in time, but which triggers new or additional actions based on hitting certain performance milestones
+- Devise a plan for driving cultural change which addresses no more than two markers at any point in time, but which triggers new or additional actions based on hitting certain performance milestones.

 Companies must limit themselves to focus on moving no more than one or two markers to the next milestone at any point in time.
 Companies, usually out of well-intentioned exuberance, typically push either for cultural change on many dimensions concurrently or push too hard and early for an end state goal on one dimension (or worse, a combination of both).

-Focusing on a one or two dimensions reduces the burden on the company and employees during the journey.
+Focusing on one or two dimensions reduces the burden on the company and employees during the journey.
 Change is always difficult.
-Changing in many ways at once is much harder than changing in one or two ways at any given time.
+Changing in many ways at once is much harder than changing in one or two ways.